epoupon/lms/README.md

 ## Installation

-__Note__: this installation process and the default values of the configuration file and the _systemd_ service file have been written for _Debian Stretch_.
+__Note__: this installation process and the default values of the configuration file and the _systemd_ service file have been written for _Debian Buster_.
 Therefore, you may have to adapt commands and/or paths in order to fit to your distribution.

 ### Build dependencies

+__Note__: a C++17 compiler is needed to compile _LMS_
 ```sh
 apt-get install g++ autoconf automake libboost-filesystem-dev libboost-system-dev libavcodec-dev libavutil-dev libavformat-dev libav-tools libmagick++-dev libpstreams-dev libconfig++-dev libpstreams-dev ffmpeg libtag1-dev
 ```